jonnor/finito/README.md

 TODO
 -----
 * Add a fluent API for building a Defintion programatically (in JavaScript/CoffeeScript)
+* Move target-specific code out to separate directories, both for JS and C
 * Handle more general cases in the the .fsm DSL
 * Add interactive visualization that can show and follow current state of machine, also when machine is "remote", like running on a microcontroller